Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: QM: Effective Hamiltonian

+In the last two equations, we used $m=m(\vec{q})$ and $\alpha=\alpha(\vec{q})$ for brevity.
 The low-energy model near each valley can now be obtained by expanding $H_{\rm ren}$ around it, about which more in a moment.
-Due to the low atomic number of carbon the spin-orbit coupling in graphene heterostructures is negligible, and inclusion of spin degrees of freedom leads to mare doubling of the noninteracting Hamiltonian $H_{\rm ren}$.
+Due to the low atomic number of carbon, the spin-orbit coupling in graphene heterostructures is negligible, and inclusion of spin degrees of freedom leads to a mere doubling of the noninteracting Hamiltonian $H_{\rm ren}$.

-\emph{Competing orders \& fractional metals}.~Fractional (half and quarter) metals stem from the simultaneous presence of multiple competing orders, for which the corresponding matrix operators commute with each other~\cite{RTLGrecent:6, BBLGrecent:2}.
-The $D$-field induces a sublattice or equivalently a layer polarization of average electronic density, captured by $m(\vec{q})$.
+So far, we dealt with noninteracting fermions in BBLG and RTLG to arrive at their low-energy description.
+In order to construct an effective model for the valley- and spin-polarized QM, we need to consider the symmetry breaking in these systems.
+Fractional (half and quarter) metals stem from the simultaneous presence of multiple competing orders, for which the corresponding matrix operators \emph{commute} with each other~\cite{RTLGrecent:6, BBLGrecent:2}.
+The $D$-field induces a sublattice or equivalently a layer polarization of average electronic density is captured by $m(\vec{q})$.
 On the other hand, on-site Hubbard repulsion driven layer antiferromagnet ($\Delta_{\rm LAF}$) results in staggered pattern of electronic spin between the sublattices or layers~\cite{szaboroy:selectionrule}.
-The matrix operators for these two orders commute, and their simultaneous presence lifts the spin-degeneracy from electronic band, leaving their valley degeneracy unaffected.
-A suitable choice of chemical doping then gives rise to a spin-polarized half-metal.
+The matrix operators for these two orders commute, and their simultaneous presence lifts the spin-degeneracy from electronic bands, leaving their valley degeneracy unaffected.
+A suitable choice of chemical doping then gives rise to a spin-polarized half-metal, detailed in Appendix~\ref{append:QMuniformmass}.